AddyRdz/intro-to-debugging/README.md

 ![Chrome debugger](images/chromedebugger.png)

-Google Chrome and VS Code both have an interactive debugger built in.
+Google Chrome has an interactive debugger built in.
 Gaining experience debugging with these more precise tools can help you become an even better developer.

-In both Chrome and VS Code, you start the debugger at a specific point in your code by calling `debugger`:
+In Chrome, you start the debugger at a specific point in your code by calling `debugger`:

 ```javascript
 function evenSum(num) {